pantor/inja/README.md

 [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/pantor/inja/master/LICENSE)

 Inja is a template engine for modern C++, loosely inspired by [jinja](http://jinja.pocoo.org) for python.
-It has an easy and yet powerful template syntax with all variables, loops, conditions, includes, blocks, comments you need, nested and combined as you like.
+It has an easy and yet powerful template syntax with all variables, loops, conditions, includes, callbacks, comments you need, nested and combined as you like.
 Inja uses the wonderful [json](https://github.com/nlohmann/json) library by nlohmann for data input and handling.
 Most importantly, *inja* needs only two header files, which is (nearly) as trivial as integration in C++ can get.
 Of course, everything is tested on all relevant compilers.
 Have a look what it looks like:

 ```c++
 json data;